Nudging the Somas: Exploring How Live-Configurable Mixed Reality Objects Shape Open-Ended Intercorporeal Movements: Background

-In behavioral economics, a \emph{nudge} is an intervention where subtle changes in the "choice architecture" can alter people's behaviors in predictable ways without removing their freedom to choose otherwise \cite{Thaler2008Nudge}.
-Defaults, salience, and arrangement of options are canonical mechanisms (e.g., switching organ-donation regimes from opt-in to opt-out yields large differences in consent rates \cite{Johnson2003Defaults}).
-While preserving \emph{autonomous choice} \cite{DeRidder2024Simple}, the user often remains unaware of the nudge, which operates on an unconscious level \cite{Wachner2020How}.
+In behavioral economics, a \emph{nudge} is an intervention where subtle changes in the ``choice architecture'' can alter people's behaviors in predictable ways without forbidding options or significantly changing economic incentives~\cite{Thaler2008Nudge}.
+Defaults, salience, and option ordering are canonical mechanisms that render particular actions the path of least resistance while formally preserving choice (e.g., switching organ-donation regimes from opt-in to opt-out yields large differences in consent rates~\cite{Johnson2003Defaults}).
+While nudges preserve \emph{autonomous choice}~\cite{DeRidder2024Simple}, users often remain unaware of the nudge, which operates on an unconscious level~\cite{Wachner2020How}.

-Nudges often operate via affordances: we can view a nudge as a strategic arrangement of affordances to influence choice \cite{DeRidder2023Nudgeability}. \emph{Affordances}, originating from Gibson's ecological psychology \cite{Gibson2015ecological}, describe the actionable possibilities that an environment or object naturally presents to a perceiver, relative to that perceiver's capabilities.
-Norman later operationalized this for design theory by making affordances perceivable through signifiers to guide intended use (e.g., door handle shaped to be grabbed signals "pull") \cite{Norman2013design}.
+Nudges often operate via \emph{affordances}: we can view a nudge as a strategic arrangement of affordances to influence choice~\cite{DeRidder2023Nudgeability}. \emph{Affordances}, originating from Gibson's ecological psychology~\cite{Gibson2015ecological}, describe the actionable possibilities that an environment or object naturally presents to a perceiver, relative to that perceiver's capabilities. \citet{Norman2013design} later operationalized this for design theory by making affordances perceivable through signifiers to guide intended use (e.g., door handle shaped to be grabbed signals ``pull'').
 Affordances themselves are neutral invitations, while a nudge adds designer intention.
 Nudges leverage cognitive biases in a non-coercive manner, making certain affordances stand out and turning the preferred action into the path of least resistance.